 Tavern and Table

 I absolutely loved this restaurant.
 Without a question a 10/10.
 One of the things I liked about this restaurant was that the menu wasn’t too overwhelming.
 The steamed oyster “Oysters on the Half” appetizer was amazing shown in a picture above.
-We also had the “Shrimp and Grits,” the “Burnt End Mac and Cheese,” and the “Crispy Chicken Sandwich.”
-I would also recommend their drink menu where you’ll find a ton of awesome drinks to choose from.
+We had the “Shrimp and Grits,” the “Burnt End Mac and Cheese,” and the “Crispy Chicken Sandwich.”
+I would recommend their drink menu where you’ll find a ton of awesome drinks to choose from.
 Their drinks are beautifully displayed.
 I ordered the Black and Blue mule which is a black and blueberry cocktail that was delicious.

 Charleston Crab House